-Palm Coast Irrigation Restrictions for Daylight Savings Time
+Palm Coast Watering Restrictions for Daylight Saving Time

 1 – Irrigation is limited to twice a week.

 2 – Odd-numbered residential addresses irrigate on Wednesdays and Saturdays.

 3 – Even-numbered residential addresses irrigate on Thursdays and Sundays.

 4 – Non-residential (businesses) irrigate on Tuesdays and Fridays.

 5 – For users of private irrigation wells, irrigation is allowed any time except between 10 a.m. and 4 p.m. on your designated day.

 6 – For users of the City’s water system, irrigation is allowed only between midnight and 10 a.m. on your designated day.